petiatgithub/quantum-hackaton-2025-destroyers/README.md

     - Create a visualization (e.g., a video or diagram) that illustrates:
       - The shuttling of ions across the trap at each time step.
       - The execution of gates and their corresponding positions.
-    - Use this visualization to analyze and refine your approach.

 ## Trap Architecture